oribermudez/cprg306-assignments/README.md

 # Web Development Assignments Repository

 Welcome to my web development assignments repository!
 I'm a student at the Southern Alberta Institute of Technology, and this repository contains all of my assignments for the web development course.
-I'm a creative, intense, and relentless individual who is committed to achieving my goals, and I aim to reflect these qualities in each of my projects.

 ## About